Thaldos/Raspberry-solenoid-valve/README.md

 # Raspberry-solenoid-valve
-Project to handle a solenoid valve with a Rapsberry to watering the garden
+Project to handle a solenoid valve with a Raspberry to watering the garden

 ## Prerequisites
 To build this project, you'll need: